noorakoo/GraduationProjectAzureCloudEngineer/README.md

-Run azure-pipelines.yml to deploy your Landing Zone through Pipeline Run CreateResources.py to deploy your Landing Zone through editor Run ResizeVM.py to resize a deployed Virtual Machine What this Landing zone includes:
+Run azure-pipelines.yml to deploy your Landing Zone through Pipeline Run CreateResources.py to deploy your Landing Zone through editor Run ResizeVM.py to resize a deployed Virtual Machine
 ```

+What the Landing zone includes:
 ## Testing environment:
 1. Virtual Network:
     + Bastion connection